Top Fast Food Options for People with Diabetes

 6-piece Chicken McNuggets (no sauce)

-15 grams of carbs, 14 grams of protein, 15 grams of fat, 250 calories
+15 grams of carbs, 14 grams of protein, 15 grams of fat, 3 grams of saturated fat, 250 calories

-Starbucks
+Diabetes-Friendly Starbucks Options

-For your coffee fix, stick to regular, unsweetened coffee, caffè Americano, or coffee drinks made with sugar free syrup and low-fat milk (look for the 'skinny' options on the menu.
+For your coffee fix, stick to regular, unsweetened coffee, caffè Americano, or coffee drinks made with sugar free syrup and low-fat milk (look for the 'skinny' options on the menu.)

 Some of the best food options for people with diabetes at Starbucks include: